sherineAldrin/cs185cFall2024/project/README.md

 This project is my final project for the class CS185C.
 ## DISCLAIMER: My model only ended up running for about 30 min to an hour, so I only got minimal data.
 When I tried with the modified data to increase humidity, I somehow didn't get any data even though the model was running.
 This file more encapsulates what I wish could've been if everything went smoothly.

+## Credit to Professor Mike Wood for all the notebook templates and file templates.

 ## Science Question: How does increased humidity in in Florida's coast affect the ocean temperature?

 # Project Description